-As I describe in The Best of Men and The Licence of War, there were many attempts from both sides to avoid violence and settle on peace terms.
-Fruitless negotiations continued throughout the war, for good reason: families were being torn apart, fortunes ruined, and friends driven to kill friends.
+As I describe in my trilogy - The Best of Men, The Licence of War, and my forthcoming The Wounds of Fortune - there were many attempts from both sides to avoid violence and settle on peace terms.
+Fruitless negotiations continued throughout the war, for good reason: Families were being torn apart, fortunes ruined, and friends driven to kill friends.

 The relations between two generals, the Royalist Sir Ralph Hopton and the Parliamentarian Sir William Waller, offer a poignant example.
 Hopton and Waller had become comrades-in-arms abroad, on the 1620 mission to the Palatinate to rescue James I's daughter Elizabeth of Bohemia and her husband King Frederick from defeat by the Hapsburg forces of Ferdinand II.
 They were in her Lifeguard in Prague, and following the Hapsburg victory at the battle of the White Mountain, they assisted in the escape of her family - including the baby Prince Rupert - to safety in Frankfurt.
 Years later, in June 1643, Waller wrote to his old friend Hopton: